 - Make sure that your neighbours over the fence do not grow a different variety of the same vegetable that flowers at the same time as your plants.
 The term separation distance is used.
 It is the distance needed between different varieties of the same species to ensure that cross-pollination with another variety does not occur.
 That distance is different for each species.

-Saving seed can be a hobby in itself
+Saving seed can become a hobby!

-- Storing seeds : http://foodgardengroup.blogspot.com.au/search/label/seed%20viability
+- Checking, Testing and Storing seeds : http://foodgardengroup.blogspot.com.au/search/label/seed%20viability

 - Pollination methods: http://foodgardengroup.blogspot.com.au/2014/02/better-pollination-bigger-crops.html .